 Atikokan Generating Station

 Ontario Power Generationís (OPG) Atikokan Generating Station (GS) is located near the Town of Atikokan in northwestern Ontario.
-It has one coal-fuelled generating unit that produces up to 211 megawatts (MW) of electricity, using low-sulphur lignite coal from Western Canada.
+Prior to September 2012, the station produced approximately 200 megawatts (MW) of electricity, using low-sulphur lignite coal from Western Canada.
+On Sept.
+11, 2012, Atikokan ceased using coal as fuel and the unit was taken out of service to be converted to use biomass.
+The conversion project is now underway.

 Atikokan GS Biomass Conversion Project